socialismconference/songbook.github.io/songs/all-you-fascists.md

 You’re bound to lose! you fascists!
 Bound to lose

-People of every colour marching side by side
+People of every color marching side by side
 Marching across these fields where a million fascists died
 You're bound to lose, you fascists bound to lose

 I'm going into this battle, and take my union gun
 We'll end this world of slavery before this battle's won
 You're bound to lose, you fascists bound to lose